Glossary

 RU Reporting Unit

-SADC Sector Air Defence Commander
+SADC Sector Air De fence Commander

-SAGE Semi-Automatic Ground Enviroment
+SAGE Semi-Automatic Ground Environment

 SAW Signal (Corps) Air Warning